cloudfoundry/docs-bosh/setup/index.html.md

 </pre>

 ## Next Step: Install Micro BOSH
-[Micro BOSH](/bosh/components/micro-bosh.html) is a single VM that includes all of the BOSH components.
-You will use Micro BOSH to deploy BOSH.
+MicroBOSH is a single VM that includes all of the BOSH components.
+You use Micro BOSH to deploy BOSH.
 Installation steps for Micro BOSH are specific to the IaaS layer you are using.
 Go back to the [Deploying Cloud Foundry page](/deploying/) and select the page with your specific IaaS to continue.